 Please make sure to clean up newspapers and coffee cups from the library table so that the next person has a clean working surface.

 Staff interpreters routinely make available tea and snacks on the pantry counter for the enjoyment of all.
 Please cooperate by replenishing tea, milk, sugar and other supplies.
 If you use cups or other dishes, clean and dispose of them properly.
 There is no cleaning staff for your personal debris.

-Please dispose of your recyclable items in the recycle bins located in the hallway just outside our office.
+Please dispose of your recyclable items in the recycle bins located at various points around the building.
 Do not discard recyclable items in the trash cans.